Scientific productivity as a random walk: Discussion

 \section{Discussion}

-Scientific understanding about large-scale patterns in faculty productivity has been overly focused on the trajectory of the average productivity across time---the canonical trajectory---rather than on the dramatic variability of individual-level trajectories.
-This focus has drawn the field to incomplete theories of individual productivity, such as individual-level theories that posit an increase and decline of individual capabilities (e.g., scientific creativity and energy) over the course of a career, that attempt to explain the canonical average without accounting for the environmental determinants of scientific productivity~\cite{way2019productivity, zhang2022labor} or the broad diversity of real faculty trajectories.
-This empirical diversity of real productivity patterns~\cite{way2017misleading} poses a major challenge to all individual-level theories of scientific productivity, because it requires a successful theory to explain both the average canonical trajectory as well as the large variations across and within individuals.
+Scientific understanding about large-scale patterns in faculty productivity has been overly focused \rr{on} average phenomena, such as the canonical trajectory, rather than on the dramatic variability of individuals.
+This focus has drawn the field to incomplete theories of scientific productivity, such as individual-level theories that posit an increase and decline of individual capabilities (e.g., scientific creativity and energy) over the course of a career, that attempt to explain the canonical average without accounting for the environmental determinants of productivity~\cite{way2019productivity, zhang2022labor} or the broad diversity of real scientific trajectories.
+This empirical diversity of real productivity patterns poses a major challenge to all individual-level theories of scientific productivity, because it requires a successful theory to explain both the average pattern as well as the large variations across and within individuals.

-In this work, we discover two previously unknown statistical regularities, one in the distribution of early-career productivity and one in the distribution of year-to-year fluctuations in productivity~(\cref{fig:criteria}).
-We leverage these regularities to create a parsimonious explanation of productivity as a random walk where the variance in step size changes in a specific way across career stages.
-The model recapitulates both the canonical trajectory in average productivity and many empirical characteristics of the diversity of individual trajectories.
-These results, as well as the career statistics that the model does not fully reproduce, constitute a new perspective of scientific productivity and faculty careers rooted in randomness.
+In this work, we discover two previously unknown statistical regularities: one in the distribution of early-career productivity and one in the distribution of year-to-year fluctuations in productivity~(\cref{fig:criteria}).
+We leverage these regularities to create a parsimonious explanation of productivity as a random walk where the variance in step size itself changes in a specific way across career stages.
+The model recapitulates both the canonical trajectory in average productivity and many empirical characteristics of the diversity of individual trajectories. \rr{One surprising phenomena that our model reproduces is William Shockley's observation that cumulative research productivity within an institution tends to follow a lognormal distribution~\cite{shockley1957statistics}.
+Shockley posited that such a distribution arose from variation in the attributes of individual scientists, but our model shows that such assumptions about individual variability are not necessary to reproduce the cumulative lognormal distribution.
+Instead, identical individuals with randomly evolving productivity can produce cumulative lognormal productivities.} These results, as well as the career statistics that the model does not fully reproduce, constitute a new perspective of scientific productivity and faculty careers rooted in randomness.